Alert Icon Icon of an exclamation point in a triangle.

 She holds a bachelor's degree in religious studies from the University of New Mexico and a master's in sociology from Arizona State University.

-President Ian Davidson is committed to ensuring affordable, sustainable, and equitable transportation options in the Salem-Keizer area and the broader Mid-Willamette Valley region.
+Director Ian Davidson is committed to ensuring affordable, sustainable, and equitable transportation options in the Salem-Keizer area and the broader Mid-Willamette Valley region.
 Professionally, he is the Justice Reinvestment Program Manager for the Oregon Criminal Justice Commission.
 His past work experience includes stints at the Oregon Legislature, Bonneville Power Administration, the Oregon Watershed Enhancement Board, and the Association of Oregon Counties.

-President Davidson is a graduate of Oregon State University’s Master of Public Policy program and has a bachelor’s degree in history from Brigham Young University.
+Director Davidson is a graduate of Oregon State University’s Master of Public Policy program and has a bachelor’s degree in history from Brigham Young University.
 Prior to his appointment to the Cherriots board in 2019, he served on the Oregon Citizen’s Utility Board and the Salem City Council Public Transit Committee.
 He and his wife, along with their two daughters, live in Salem.
 Together, they enjoy going to the farmers market, hiking, gardening, and remodeling their home.

 Director Sara Duncan has lived in the Salem community for most of her life and is a longtime Cherriots rider and advocate of public transit.
 As a board member, she plans to take an active part to keep community transit service healthy and responsive to future community needs.
 Director Duncan has served the greater Salem community in a number of leadership and supporting roles that span from non-profits and public service to health care.
 Professionally, she is the recycling coordinator for Mid-Valley Garbage and Recycling Association.
 In 2017, she graduated from Concordia University with a bachelor’s of arts degree in biology.
 “I want to see a downtown that thrives, suburbs that are not isolated from the city, and clean air to breathe.
 The promotion of Cherriots as a valuable community resource is essential to seeing these goals to fruition.”